Smartling/keycloak-user-migration-provider/README.md

 # Keycloak Migration User Federation Provider

 Provides a [Keycloak][0] [user federation provider][1] for migrating users from a legacy system to Keycloak with zero downtime.
+For more information, read our post, [Migrate to Keycloak with Zero Downtime][3] on the Smartling Engineering Blog.

 ## Key features of the migration provider